The Lupus and Diet Dilemma: What should we eat? What should we avoid?

 - Alfalfa sprouts- There has been some evidence shown that it can trigger a lupus flare.
 Some herbal teas have alfalfa in them so read labels carefully.

 *If you are taking steroids- Simple and refined carbohydrates can worsen side effects

 The alfalfa sprouts on the other hand , we can let that one slide, it will be tough but we can give it up, right?

 Ban together and say NO to alfalfa!
 They have indeed been prove to be “little rascals.”

 Tips and Links!

 There is certainly lots of great information out there on lupus and diet and nutrition, and we would recommend you scour the web for more information specific to your own personal needs.
 Here is a more in depth article we found on the subject and thought you may want to take a peek!
 We posted this to our Molly’s Fund Fighting Lupus on Facebook

-page a few weeks ago, but here is the direct link:
+a while back, but here is the direct link: